 With your affairs in order, you can rest easy knowing your property will be managed according to your written instruction.

 What Are The Benefits Of Writing A Will?

-So, why should you write a will?
-As well as protecting your assets, there are a number of other benefits to owning a will.
+As well as protecting your assets, there are a number of other benefits to owning a Will.

-Reduces inheritance disputes.
-Not leaving a will can stimulate a wealth of familial disputes and entitlement debates that destroy families.
-While contentious claims still happen, if you have set-out your wishes explicitly, there is less room for divisive arguments, and it means a challenge is less likely to succeed.
+Not leaving a Will can stimulate a wealth of familial disputes and entitlement debates that destroy families.
+While contentious claims still happen, if you have set out your wishes explicitly, there is less room for divisive arguments.
+It also means that a challenge is less likely to succeed.

 When Should You Write A Will?